ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Introduction

 \section{Introduction}

-Chaotic systems, characterized by their deterministic nature yet high sensitivity to initial conditions, are ubiquitous in the natural world and across diverse scientific and engineering disciplines, including weather forecasting~\citep{shukla1998predictability,rind1999complexity}, fluid dynamics~\citep{yorke2005chaotic,najm2009uncertainty}, and neural processes~\citep{jia2023bimembrane, vignesh2025review}.
-The intrinsic complexity of such systems renders accurate forecasting both an essential and formidable task, particularly in real-world contexts where data acquisition is resource-intensive and observational records are sparse.
-While this sensitivity makes precise long-term point-wise prediction impossible, the system's behavior is not entirely random; it is confined to a complex geometric structure known as a strange attractor~\citep{rossler1976equation, grassberger1983characterization}, which possesses unique and invariant statistical properties.
-An effective forecasting model should not only predict the short-term evolution but also reproduce the long-term geometry and statistics of the system's attractor.
+Chaotic systems, characterized by deterministic dynamics yet extreme sensitivity to initial conditions, pervade diverse scientific domains including weather forecasting~\cite{shukla1998predictability,rind1999complexity}, fluid dynamics~\cite{yorke2005chaotic,najm2009uncertainty}, and neural processes~\cite{jia2023bimembrane,vignesh2025review}.
+While this sensitivity precludes precise long-term pointwise prediction, chaotic behavior is confined to a strange attractor~\cite{rossler1976equation,grassberger1983characterization} with invariant statistical properties.
+Effective forecasting models should capture both short-term evolution and the long-term geometry and statistics of the system's attractor.